chaoss/community/chaoss-media-outreach/chaosscon.md

 We can re-use the same CFP from the last CHAOSScon.
 CFP’s are stored on GitHub in the [chaoss/website repository](https://github.com/chaoss/website/tree/master/CHAOSScon) and can be retrieved by looking at older versions of files.

 The form for speakers to submit talks is a Google form.
-E.g. [CFP for CHAOSSconNA’19](https://docs.google.com/forms/d/1MKb39UHpsrDydRjSRwRjEeQNywFeNckvjSfpJtUUfkY/edit)

 ## 🤠 Find sponsors

-We have a [funding prospectus](https://github.com/chaoss/website/blob/master/CHAOSScon/2019NA/CHAOSSconNA19_funding_prospectus.docx) that needs to be updated.
+We have a [funding prospectus](https://github.com/chaoss/website/blob/main/CHAOSScon/2021NA/CHAOSSconNA21_funding_prospectus.pdf) that needs to be updated.

 Share sponsor prospectus: